Authority traps stifle, smother and strangle innovation – even if you’re Einstein…

-Ask people to name a famous physicist and most will say Albert Einstein.
-Few would choose Hendrik Lorentz or Henri Poincaré despite their greater eminence at the time of Einstein’s discoveries.
-Their authority traps stopped them seeing what Einstein saw.
-But Einstein ultimately ended up a victim of authority traps himself…
+Ask people to name a famous physicist and most will say Albert Einstein despite the greater eminence of Hendrik Lorentz and Henri Poincaré at the time Einstein made his discoveries.
+But the authority trap blinded them to what Einstein could see – until Einstein ended up trapped himself…

-Why was Einstein able to see what these two much more established authorities could not?
+Why was Einstein able to see what these two much more eminent, established authorities could not?

-The problem for Lorentz and Poincaré was setting aside 250 years of Newtonian orthodoxy.
+The problem for Lorentz and Poincaré was that they found it impossible to set aside 250 years of Newtonian orthodoxy.
 The orthodoxy on which they had built their careers, reputations and identities.
-In short, their authority traps.
+In short, they could not escape their authority traps.

 Unlike Lorentz and Poincaré, Einstein was a repeatedly rejected outsider.
 He was a lowly clerk, second-class, in the Bern patent office.
-As such his sense of self was not based on Newtonian orthodoxy, so he could see beyond its inherent constraints.
+As such his sense of self was not constrained by the Newtonian orthodoxy, so he could see beyond its inherent limitations.

-Relativity, with its famous E=mc2 equation, was one of two major theoretical breakthroughs in early 20th century physics.
-Its emergence followed a repeated pattern in science, and in human progress in general, as follows:
+Relativity, with its famous E=mc2 equation, was one of the two most significant breakthroughs in early 20th century theoretical physics.

 - A new leader emerges with valuable insights that go beyond the current orthodoxy;